mozilla-l10n/localizer-documentation/src/products/mozilla_org/testing.md

 Report issues that can’t be resolved in Pontoon by:
 * Filing a bug in [Bugzilla](https://bugzilla.mozilla.org/enter_bug.cgi?product=Mozilla%20Localizations) and selecting your locale.
-* Adding the l10n PM in charge for Need Info.
-The l10n PM information appears at the top left corner on the project page for [mozilla.org](https://pontoon.mozilla.org/projects/mozillaorg/) and [firefox.com](https://pontoon.mozilla.org/projects/firefoxcom/).
+* Adding the l10n project manager in charge for Need Info.
+You can find the [project manager](../l10n_project_managers.md) for any project hosted in Pontoon directly in the [header of the project page](../tools/pontoon/teams_projects.md#project-page).
 * Including the file name plus a screenshot and/or URL.
 * If an extra tag is added to a string in order for it make sense in your language, the string will generate an error report.
-The l10n PM for the project will consult you whether to make this an exception so it will not generate an error report in the future.
+The l10n project manager for the project will consult you whether to make this an exception so it will not generate an error report in the future.

 ### Reporting vendor translation errors